The Admin-First Trap

 Deliverables: IA diagrams, role-branching user flow maps.

-Deliverables: Component library, design tokens, icon set.
+Deliverables: Component library, design tokens, icon set, accessibility audit report.

 High-fidelity prototypes tested with representative users from all three roles.
 Task-completion rate measured against industry benchmark flows — validating the 3-tap leave application target.